-In the United States, there were 205,200 jobs for Radiologic Technologist in 2016.
+In 2016, there was an estimated number of 205,200 jobs in the United States for Radiologic Technologist.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 25,300 new jobs for Radiologic Technologist by 2026.
-The BLS estimates 13,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 13,600 job openings in this field each year.

 The states with the most job growth for Radiologic Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Mississippi.
 These states have the worst job growth for this type of profession.